Academic Learning Center

 FOCUS Program: This is a year-long academically based freshman program.
 FOCUS provides resources and information for first year students to assist them in making a successful transition from high school to college, and in making informed choices about their course of study and future career options.
 (3 Credits in the Fall and 1 Credit in the Spring)

-Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized help. (minimal fee involved)
+Private Tutoring: The Academic Learning Center trains and assigns peer tutors for students in need of individualized academic course support.
+For more information about tutoring at Marist and to find a tutoring request form, go to my.marist.edu/alc-tutoring and log in using your Marist account and password.

 Proofreading: The goal of the proofreading program is to provide free proofreading services to the Marist Community.
-This is accomplished through staffed proofreading hours in the Academic Learning Center as well as through our online proofreading service.
-Trained writing tutors will review student papers both as a drop-in service or on-line. (free service)
+This is accomplished through staffed proofreading hours In-person and through our online proofreading service.
+Trained writing tutors will review student papers on-line through Brightspace.

-- On-Line Proofreading: Go to ilearn.marist.edu and log into iLearn using your Marist account and password
+- On-Line Proofreading: Go to brightspace.marist.edu and log into Brightspace using your Marist account and password

-Majors Fair: This annual fall event brings together representatives from all majors offered at Marist College.
-Students are given the opportunity to speak with Deans, faculty and upperclassmen in their major areas of interest.
+Majors Fair: This annual event brings together representatives from all majors offered at Marist College.
+Students are given the opportunity to speak with Deans, faculty, and upperclassmen in their major areas of interest.

 Major/Minor Booklet: This publication is updated yearly to reflect the latest information on the majors, minors, concentrations and certificate programs offered at Marist.